-- Reasons for the nomination and a statement as to why the nominator meets the definition of the Act - The nominator's eligibility to make the nomination
+- Information about the owners and occupiers of the land - Reasons for the nomination and a statement as to why the nominator meets the definition of the Act - The nominator's eligibility to make the nomination - A2.

-A2.
 Is the asset within the authority's area?
 This is a question of fact.